IshanGthakral/metacrafter-eth-proof-intermideate-module-3/README.md

 In the Remix IDE
 - Go to the deploy tab.
 - Select the environment as `Dev - Hardhat Provider`.
-- Enter the URL of the Hardhat network in the dialog box.
-You will be able to access the accounts present in your local Hardhat network.
+- Enter the URL of the Hardhat network in the dialog box.and connect with local host.
-- Enter the address of the smart contract in the `At Address` tab.
+- Enter the address in the `At Address` tab.

-Now you'll be able to interact with the custom token deployed on local Hardhat network.
+npw we will able to tranfer some tokens.